aelghanam/FlickrTestFE/README.md

-# `angular-seed` — the seed for AngularJS apps
+## `Flickr Test` — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS][angularjs] web app.
+This project is a Flickr Test application made from a skeleton for a typical [AngularJS][angularjs] web app.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The seed that this application is made from is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 ### Install Dependencies